Takuma Asahara

-Early / Provincial Career
+Early / provincial career

-Born and raised in Yamanashi, Asahara played rugby all the way through school and university.
+Born and raised in Yamanashi, Asahara played rugby through school and university.
 He signed up with the Toshiba Brave Lupus in 2010 and has been a regular with them ever since.

-Super Rugby Career
+Super Rugby career

 Asahara was selected as a member of the first ever Sunwolves squad ahead of the 2016 Super Rugby season.
 He played 14 matches in their debut campaign.

 International

 Asahara played 5 matches for Japan in 2013, making his debut for the Brave Blossoms on 20 April in a match against the Philippines.
-He hasn't played for his country since June 2013.
+He has not played for his country since June 2013.